WHAT IS PURPLE GARNET?

 Caring for Purple Garnet

-Who Can Wear Purple Garnet?
+Who Should Wear Purple Garnet Jewelry?

 How Does Purple Garnet Compare to Other Purple Stones?

-Where Does Purple Garnet Come From?
+Where Is Purple Garnet Found?

 Other locations where this variety of garnet is found are India, Tanzanite, Sri Lanka and Zimbabwe.